cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 ## Allow the Cypress Chrome extension

-Cypress utilizes a Chrome extension within the Test Runner in order to run properly.
+Cypress utilizes a Chrome extension within the Cypress App in order to run properly.
 If you or your company block specific Chrome extensions, this may cause problems with running Cypress.
 You will want to ask your administrator to allow the Cypress extension ID below: